-In February 1994, Estonia opened its embassy in Oslo with Mr. Tiit Naber appointed as a Chargé d'Affaires and . since 2000, the Estonian Ambassador has resided in Oslo.
-Currently the Estonian ambassador to Norway is Ms. Janne Jõesaar-Ruusalu , who presented her credentials to King of Norway Harald V on 22nd of September 2016.
+In February 1994, Estonia opened its embassy in Oslo with Tiit Naber appointed as a Chargé d'Affaires and since 2000, the Estonian Ambassador has resided in Oslo.
+Currently the Estonian ambassador to Norway is Lauri Bambus, who presented her credentials to Crown Prince of Norway Haakon on 8 October 2020.

 |September 2014||President Toomas Hendrik Ilves on a state visit|